Skip to main content

 What is a Fixed Rate Mortgage?

 A fixed rate mortgage offers a fixed interest rate that remains in effect for the entire loan term, protecting you from potential increases in market interest rates.
-This means that your monthly principal and interest payments will be consistent and predictable throughout the mortgage term, making it easier to manage your finances and plan for the future.
+This means that your regular principal and interest payments will be consistent and predictable throughout the mortgage term, making it easier to manage your finances and plan for the future.
 At RBC, we offer three types of fixed-rate mortgages: fixed-rate closed, convertible, and fixed-rate open mortgages.
 While these options provide stability, it's worth noting that if interest rates drop, you won't be able to take advantage of the lower rate unless you refinance your loan.

-Get Locked-in Security With a Fixed Rate Mortgage
+Get Locked-in Security

-A fixed rate mortgage offers a specific interest rate that is fixed or "locked-in" for the term of the mortgage.
+Your interest rate stays fixed for the entire term.
 That means you'll know exactly what to expect, including:

 • The interest rate of your mortgage